Whole Child Education

 Ecosystem: Embed the Whole Child approach into policies and infrastructure that stretch across all the sectors and institutions that impact children’s well-being – school districts, higher education, health care, juvenile justice, child welfare, out of school time systems, affordable housing, workplaces, businesses, media.

-School superintendent, foundation president, and life-long believer in putting children at the center of education, Jonathan Raymond spent over four years running the public schools in Sacramento, known as “America’s Most Diverse City.”
+School superintendent, former foundation president, and life-long believer in putting children at the center of education, Jonathan Raymond spent over four years running the public schools in Sacramento, known as “America’s Most Diverse City.”

 In his new book WILDFLOWERS: A School Superintendent’s Challenge to America, Jonathan shows us how and why we must set aside the endless ideological debates, and unite around Whole Child values for the sake of our children and our country’s future.